zhulihong89/xTerm256/Privacy Policy.md

 ## INTRODUCTION
 iTerminal is committed to protecting your privacy and security.
 This policy explains how and why we use your personal data, to ensure you remain informed and in control of your information.

 You can decide not to receive communications or change how we contact you at any time.
-If you wish to do so please contact us by emailing report.pplan@gmail.com.
+If you wish to do so please contact us by emailing support@pplan.top

 We will never sell your personal data, and will only ever share it with organisations we work with where necessary and if its privacy and security are guaranteed.
 Personal information submitted to iTerminal is only used to contact you regarding iTerminal activities.